 National Certificate in Tobacco Treatment Practice

-The Association for Addiction Professionals (NAADAC) in collaboration with The Association for the Treatment of Tobacco Use and Dependence (ATTUD) has announced the establishment of National Certificate in Tobacco Treatment Practice (NCTTP).
+The Association for Addiction Professionals (NAADAC) has announced the establishment of National Certificate in Tobacco Treatment Practice (NCTTP).
+NAADAC collaborated with Association for the Treatment of Tobacco Use and Dependence (ATTUD) in establishing the credentialing program.

 The National Certificate in Tobacco Treatment Practice (NCTTP) will replace the varied certification programs that currently exist.
-Therefore, the Center for Tobacco Treatment Research and Training no longer issues the UMass Tobacco Treatment Specialist (TTS) Certification, and TTS certification renewals are not required.
+Therefore, the Center for Tobacco Treatment Research and Training no longer issues the UMass Tobacco Treatment Specialist (TTS) Certification.
+The TTS certification renewals are not required.

 The NCTTP application is available at https://www.naadac.org/ncttp and includes all the details you will need to complete and submit it.
-If you have any questions about the NCTTP application process please go to their FAQs page or contact; Yao Kouassi, NAADAC Certification Coordinator, at 703.741.7686 x136 or email@example.com.
+If you have any questions about the NCTTP application process please go to their FAQs page.
+You can also contact Yao Kouassi, NAADAC Certification Coordinator, at 703.741.7686 x136 or firstname.lastname@example.org.
+Note that we do not have access to any certification documents or application forms.
+All questions or requests about TTS certification should be directed to NAADAC.

 - Provide evidence of one of the following:

 a.
 High School diploma plus 4,000 (2 years full-time) of work in a human services position.

 b.
 Associate’s Degree plus 2,000 (1 year full-time) of work in a human services position.

 c.
 Bachelor’s Degree or higher.

-2. Provide evidence of successful completion of a Tobacco Treatment Specialist training program accredited by the Council for Tobacco Treatment Training Programs.
+2. Provide evidence of successful completion of a Tobacco Treatment Specialist training (TTS) program.
+The training program must be accredited by the Council for Tobacco Treatment Training Programs.
 A list of the current accredited Tobacco Treatment Specialist training programs can be found at: http://ctttp.org/accredited-programs.

 NOTE: You will need a UMass TTS training 'documentation of completion'.
 If you successfully completed training after October 2018 this document was sent to you with your exam score.
-If you need a duplicate or completed training before October 2018, send your request to firstname.lastname@example.org with “Document of Completion” in the subject line.
+If you need a duplicate or completed training before October 2018, send your request to email@example.com.
+Indicate “Document of Completion” in the subject line.
 We will send you a copy of your 'document of completion' via email.
 Please allow up to two weeks to receive the document of completion.